michgue/MMM-JNV/README.md

 # MMM-JNV
-Station monitor for the Jena/Germany local transport (JNV) bus and tram.
+Station monitor for the Jena/Germany local transport (JNV) bus and tram system.
 The monitor will show the departures for the next 60 minutes.

 This module is an extension of the [MagicMirror²](https://github.com/MichMich/MagicMirror) project by [MichMich](https://github.com/MichMich/).